Teradata/stacki-wiki/wiki/Development.md

 test system.
 The release process begins with a fresh clone on the Stacki repository, and since we are releasing from the `develop` branch that needs to be checked out as well.
-We know, it's perfectly safe to start from an existing repository.
+We know, it's perfectly safe to start from an existing repository, but don't.

 ```
 $ git clone git@github.com:Teradata/stacki.git